Boreas618/Notes/operating-systems/scheduling.md

-# Schedulinng
+# **Execution model**

-**Execution model**: programs alternate between bursts of CPU and I/O.
+Programs alternate between bursts of CPU and I/O.

 > In the context of computing and operating systems, a "burst" typically refers to a period of continuous execution by a process or thread without giving up the CPU

-Each scheduling decision is about which job to give to the CPU for use by its (the job) next CPU burst.
+Each scheduling decision is about which job to give to the CPU for use by its (the job) next CPU burst (execution time).

-With timeslicing, thread may be forced to give up CPU before finishing current CPU burst.
+With timeslicing, thread may be forced to give up CPU before finishing current CPU burst (execution time).

-## Scheduling Policy
+# Scheduling Policy

+## Simple Algorithms

 ### FCFS